-Our professionals at Appalachian Heating in Mount Hope created a list of ways you can save.
+Our professionals at Appalachian Heating in Beckley and Mount Hope created a list of ways you can save.
 Try them out and experience lower utility bills this winter season.

 1. Adjust your thermostat.